Hedge Fund Jobs & Career Path

 - Strong quantitative and legal skills

-Apart from these you need to have a strong feel of the financial markets and sense the changes and act accordingly.
-The most important quality expected is credibility as you would be handling huge sum of money coming from public.
+Apart from these, you need to feel the financial markets and sense the changes and act accordingly.
+The essential quality expected is credibility as you would be handling a massive sum of money coming from the public.

-There cannot be a very typical career path or hierarchy in the hedge fund organization strategy as it depends a lot on the size.
-There could only be two titles such as the analyst and portfolio manager excluding the fund manager.
+There cannot be a very typical hedge fund career path or hierarchy in the hedge fund organization strategy as it depends a lot on the size.
+There could only be two titles, such as the analyst and portfolio manager, excluding the fund manager.

-For bigger firms compared to this, they could have more complex structures which could include multiple portfolio managers, managing directors, intermediate vice presidents etc. Have a look at the hierarchy and their role below starting with the highest position first;
+For more significant firms than this, they could have more complex structures that could include multiple portfolio managers, managing directors, intermediate vice presidents, etc. Have a look at the hierarchy and their role below starting with the highest position first;

-- The fund manager is responsible for directing the activities related to the operation of the fund.
+- The hedge fund manager’s job is responsible for directing the activities related to the operation of the fund.

-- They make decision regarding the composition of the fund’s portfolio and look after its daily affairs.
+- They decide on the composition of the fund’s portfolio and look after its daily affairs.

-- Speaking about their compensation, they are compensated generously, but they also face great pressure because of the high risk of the portfolios that they manage.
+- Speaking about their compensation, they are compensated generously, but they also face tremendous pressure because of the high risk of the portfolios they manage.

-- They basically determine the hedge fund strategy and make investing decisions and allocations.
+- This hedge fund job involves making hedge fund strategy and make investment decisions and allocations.

-- The portfolios is compensated via a modest management fee, as well as a performance fee based on the fund’s annual performance.
+- The portfolios are compensated via a modest management fee and a performance fee based on the fund’s annual performance.

 - Fund managers only get a performance fee if the fund makes money.

-- For those who just start their career in finance into the world of hedge funds usually begin with a job as a junior hedge fund analyst.
+- Those who start their hedge fund career usually begin with a hedge fund job as a junior hedge fund analyst.

-- As an analyst you would conduct due diligence on investment decisions for which you would conduct deep research and analysis and support the team of senior analysts and portfolio managers.
+- As an analyst, you would conduct due diligence on investment decisions to conduct in-depth research and analysis and support the team of senior analysts and portfolio managers.